hmlongco/Factory/README.md

 ```
 Now whenever someone requests an instance of `myService` they'll get the same instance of the object as everyone else.

-If not specified the default scope is `unique`; every time the factory is asked for an instance of an object it will get a new instance of that object.
+If not specified the default scope is unique.
+A new instance of the service will be instantiated and returned every time one is requested from the factory.

 Other common scopes are `cached` and `shared`.
 Cached items are persisted until the cache is reset, while shared items exist just as long as someone holds a strong reference to them.
 When the last reference goes away, the weakly held shared reference also goes away.